 Direct beneficiaries per year: 4,900

-Geographic areas served: Belize, Costa Rica, Ecuador, Mexico, and Montana
+Geographic areas served: Belize, Costa Rica, Ecuador, Mexico, Hawaii and Montana

 Programs: EPI inspires and improves science education efforts worldwide through field-based student-science partnerships.
 By engaging youth from Latin America and the U.S. in hands-on collaborative science and conservation projects that protect species and habitat in five countries, EPI bridges the gap between cultures and empowers the next generation of conservation leaders.
 We make a difference in the world one student at a time, fostering personal transformation of our students as they reconnect with the land and each other through our projects.
 EPI's vision is to create an ecologically literate society where the world's youth are empowered to take an active role in conservation.